Vivo V9 Review: Android finally embraces the ‘notch’, but does it look good?

 Last year, Apple reinvented the smartphone design by introducing a first-ever ‘notched’ display on the iPhone X. Like always, other smartphone makers began adopting the new design for their smartphones starting with this year’s first notched Android smartphone – Asus ZenFone 5Z – which was launched at the MWC in February.
-Soon after, the Chinese company Vivo showed its full-screen concept phone Apex – which later was officially announced along with mass production plans that would begin towards mid-2018.
+Soon after, the Chinese company Vivo showed its full-screen concept phone Apex – which later was officially announced along with mass production plans that will begin towards mid-2018.
 However, despite showing off a full-screen bezel-less smartphone, Vivo dared to ape the iPhone X-like design on its new smartphones, including the recently launched Vivo V9.

-The Vivo V9, which was launched last month, comes with a notched display and a FullView bezel-less display.
-Known for the selfie-centric smartphones, Vivo showcased some really interesting marriage of a 24-megapixel front camera sitting in a notch that’s a part of a 6-inch bezel-less display.
+The Vivo V9, which was launched last month, comes with a notch and a FullView bezel-less display.
+Known for the selfie-centric smartphones, Vivo showcased some really interesting marriage of a 24-megapixel front camera with the notch that’s a part of a 6-inch bezel-less display.
 Besides, it comes with facial recognition along with a fingerprint scanner mounted at the rear.
 The smartphone looks fresh, different from the predecessor Vivo V7, and boasts mid-range specifications in a body giving iPhone X run for its money.
 Will the Vivo V9 be able to attract buyers who want the iPhone X-like beauty and affordability together?
 Does it have the right features and specifications to justify the price tag of Rs 22,990?
 Let’s find out in the review.

 Vivo V9 design, display, and hardware

 The first thing that you will notice while looking at the smartphone is its all-black display that doesn’t really tell you about the notch at the top.
-However, as soon as the power is turned on, the notch appears at the top, giving the feel of holding an iPhone X. The notch in Vivo V9 is comparatively smaller, mainly because of the lack of the array of face-depth and other 3D sensors that iPhone X sports.
+However, as soon as you turn the screen on, the notch appears at the top, giving the feel of holding an iPhone X. The notch in Vivo V9 is comparatively smaller, mainly because of the lack of the array of face-depth and other 3D sensors that iPhone X sports.
 The notch on V9 houses the 24-megapixel selfie camera, proximity sensor, ambient light sensor, earpiece speaker, and an LED indicator.

 Putting the notch aside now, the other thing that is impressive about the Vivo V9 is its light weight at just 150 grams.
 Despite embedding a 6-inch display that has a screen-to-body ratio of 90 per cent, the smartphone manages to feel less bulky, as opposed to other smartphones that have phablet-sized displays.
 There are no physical touch buttons on the front, leaving room for the display to extend to the lower part easily, however, a thin chin is still there on the phone.